-Maximizing the battery's life
+Maximizing battery life

 Like all other batteries, your computer's battery will degrade over time.
 This means that the battery's performance will diminish with time and use.
 To maximize your battery's life, you are advised to adhere to the recommendations set out below.